Gynecological Cancer

 Many factors contribute to gynaecological cancers.
 According to medical research, mutations in proto-oncogenes and tumor suppressor genes contribute to the growth of cancer.
 A number of factors such as smoking, aging, environmental influences or heredity can cause abnormal function of these genes.
 Almost all cervical cancers and some vaginal and vulvar cancers are caused by a virus called HPV (human papillomavirus).

-Regular screenings and self-examinations can help detect certain types of gynecological cancers early, making treatment more likely to be successful and potentially leading to complete remission.
-Choices related to diet, exercise, and lifestyle play an important role in cancer prevention.
-Additionally, knowledge of family history can increase the chances of prevention or early diagnosis by identifying whether someone may have genetic predispositions that make them more susceptible to cancer.
+Regular screening and self-examination can detect certain types of gynecological cancers in their early stages, when treatment is more likely to be successful and complete diagnosis and treatment possible.
+Diet, exercise and lifestyle choices play an important role in protecting against cancer.
+Additionally, knowledge of family history can increase the chances of protection or early evaluation by determining whether someone may have genes that predispose them to cancer.

 Hotline